 What is Foetal Valproate Syndrome?

-Foetal Valproate Syndrome (FVS) or Foetal Anticonvulsant Syndrome (FACS), can occur if a baby in-utero is exposed to the valproic acid, a key constituent of Sodium Valproate, and can cause minor to severe birth defects and development problems (see below).
+Foetal Valproate Syndrome (FVS) or Foetal Anticonvulsant Syndrome (FACS) (sometimes also referred to as Sodium Valproate Syndrome), can occur if a baby in-utero is exposed to the valproic acid, a key constituent of Sodium Valproate, and can cause minor to severe birth defects and development problems (see below).
 There is no cure for FVS.
-However, there are a wide range of effective therapies and interventions which can improve the long-term prognosis of people with the syndrome.
+However, there is a wide range of effective therapies and interventions which can improve the long-term prognosis of people with the syndrome.

 Signs and symptoms